sadmanca/blog/_posts/2024-08-22-work-study-at-uoft.md

 ### Why apply to work study positions?

-Work study positions can also be a gateway to future employment opportunities; a lot of research-based positions can lead to summer research opportunities (or the opposite as well; I know students who started a work study position at a research lab in the summer and were offered a part-time contract to continue working in the lab part-time in the Fall/Winter semesters).
+In addition to helping you build your work experience, work study positions can also be a gateway to future employment opportunities: a lot of research-based positions can lead to summer research opportunities.

+> *The opposite can be true as well*; I know students who started a work study position at a research lab in the summer and were offered part-time contracts to continue working part-time in the following semesters.

 While I was employed in my work study position in first year, the professor I worked under actually reached out to me to offer me an extension to my employment for the summer (outside of the work study program).
 She offered a part-time contract to continue working in the lab (which was great for me because I had just started searching for summer internships and, as any freshman will attest, finding an internship in first year can feel close to impossible).